NigelFell/milestone-project1/README.md

 3. [Pexels](https://www.pexels.com/search/dog%20grooming/)
     - Images for the website were downloaded from Pexels
 4. [Paint]
-    - Paint for Windows was used to crop and resize the images were required
+    - Paint for Windows was used to crop and resize the images where required
 5. [Tiny JPG:](https://tinyjpg.com/)
     - Tiny JPG was used to minimise the size of the image files used in the gallery page
 6. [Google Fonts:](https://fonts.google.com/)